PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 ![008_variable_inspector](./images/008_variable_inspector.PNG)

-And if the first cell is ran again which tries to reference this variable, we once again get an error message:
+If the first cell is ran again which tries to reference this variable, once again get the ```hello is not found``` error message displays:

 ![009_variable_delete](./images/009_variable_delete.PNG)